 When she pulled out the chicken the meat would be so tender it would fall off the bones, making it easy to fold into the rice.

-In this Buffalo Chicken and Rice Skillet I’ve made a quickie version of my mom’s recipe, adding buffalo sauce to the broth to cook the rice.
+In this Buffalo Chicken Casserole, I’ve made a quickie version of my mom’s recipe, adding buffalo sauce to the broth to cook the rice.

 Then at the end, I stir in shredded cheddar, blue cheese crumbles, and some chopped green onion.

 Yet you will be amazed at the praise this dish receives… And the battle over the last few scoops of rice in the skillet.